SkinsRestorer/SkinSystem/README.md

 * Turn on database by change `false` to `true` on Enabled section.
 * An database section, You can input a name anything you want.
 * **IMPORTANT** Don't forget to input your `Host`, `Port`, `Username`, `Password` into it.
 If you don't have an database password, You should fill `''` into `Password` section like me.
 3. After input the SkinSystem into your web-root directory let's check `config.php`.
-You will see like a below.
+You will see like this down below.
 ```PHP
   /* MySQL Configuration */
   "mysql_host" => "localhost",